intel-ai-tce/ai-documents/AEM/DEVCATALOG_TEMPLATE.md

 Run a video streamer pipeline that mimics real-time video analysis.
 Take in real-time data, send it to an endpoint for single-shot object detection, and store the resulting metadata for further review.

-Briefly describe Industry vertical, problem and solution.
- -  Problem Statement from Customer POV: <Describe “What”: Applicable Verticals, Input & Output>
- -  How does the Solution solve Customer’s problem?

 Provide a link back to the dev catalog, for example: